Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 ### Import Waypoints ###

 The GPX file format is a widely used de facto standard for GIS data exchange.
-Many GIS data sources may produce GPX directly, which can be used in the "File -> Load GIS" dialogoue.
+Many GIS data sources may produce GPX directly, which can be used in the "File -> Load GIS" dialogue.

 If not, the GPS "swiss army knife" **gpsbabel**  may help to convert nearyly any relevant GIS data format into GPX.
 For details, read the manual you may find here: https://www.gpsbabel.org/htmldoc-1.4.4/gpsbabel-1.4.4.pdf